 Colonie Youth Court heard its first case on January 19, 1995 and began its community service program that same month.
-To date, the program has heard over 1,600 offender cases and they have completed a combined total of over 62,000 hours of community service hours to the Town of Colonie.
-In its 28 years of operating, there have been over 1,100 volunteer members who served the 6 different courtroom roles of youth court and over 2,500 volunteer jurors have served.
+Today, the internationally recognized youth court celebrated its 30-year anniversary of the program's 1st case and its community service sentencing program.
+To date, the program has heard over 1,650 offender cases and they have completed a combined total of over 62,000 hours of community service hours to the Town of Colonie.
+In its 30 years of operating, there have been over 1,150 volunteer members who served the 6 different courtroom roles of youth court and over 2,500 volunteer jurors have served.